divyita/VocalVerse/README.md

 Launch the Application:<br>
 Open VocalVerse.html in your preferred web browser to start using the application.<br>

-## 📄 License<br>
-Specify the license under which the project is distributed.
-For example:

-This project is licensed under the MIT License.

 ## 🤝 Contributing<br>
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.